Appellate Practice Committee

 Message from the Chairs

 Welcome to the Appellate Practice Committee’s webpage.
 The committee looks forward to providing excellent substantive information and networking opportunities to all our members.
 We continue to deliver valuable content and updates to our members.
-Our subcommittees have been busy working on the newsletter, listservs, Sound Advice, up-to-date postings of appellate issues on our website, and social media.
-Please continue to click on our website or join us on Facebook and LinkedIn.
+Please continue to find us on social media and to visit our webpages.

 Sonia Escobio O'Donnell